renakuai/rock-paper-scissors/README.md

 # rock-paper-scissors
-A rock paper scissors game!
+A rock paper scissors game to showcase culmination of basic HTML, CSS, and JS skills from The Odin Project.